What is Governance, Risk Management, and Compliance (GRC)?

 Many times, organizations develop departments and programs to address these issues such as compliance, Corporate social responsibility, risk management and Performance Management.
 The drawback is these departments and programs often running silos which make them ineffective and lead to:

 - High costs

 Developing these activities into a silo increases the likelihood that counterproductive objectives are established using suboptimal strategies.
-This means that performance is not optimised for the greatest outcome and efficiency.
+This means that performance is not optimized for the greatest outcome and efficiency.

-Organisations that invest in GRC initiatives properly by integrating them across all of the organisation see a number of benefits such as:
+Organizations that invest in GRC initiatives properly by integrating them across all of the organization see a number of benefits such as:

 - Reduced impact on operations

 - Improved information quality

 - Reduced duplication of activities

 - Improved ability to gather information efficiently